 If you do plan to participate in an on-campus program, you should start researching them now.
 Many have February application deadlines and limited space.
-However, programs offered by or at colleges are only one option.
+However, programs offered by a college or on a college campus are only one option.
 Jobs, volunteering and camps are also great ways to make the most of the summer months.

-(College Expert students, you will also find an extensive list of summer programs and activities in Custom College Plan (CPP).
+(College Expert students, this list is saved in Custom College Plan – CPP.
 Look for the Summer Program-Activities-Ideas folder).

-Here are some other ideas for planning a fun and meaningful summer:
+Formal programs are just one path for learning, growing and gaining new experiences over the summer months.
+Here are some additional ideas for planning a fun and meaningful summer:

 Improve your skills in areas of interest to you: You can do this through sports clubs and summer competitions, community theater, speech and debate camps, writing classes, robotics, coding classes, music programs and more.
 Check with your high school or a local university for research opportunities.
 Take a free class for fun through Coursera or Edx in your areas of interest.